Uday214125ups/Catalog_Uday_Pratap_Singh/README.md

 # Catalog_Uday_Pratap_Singh

-This project implements a simplified version of **Shamir's Secret Sharing** algorithm using Lagrange interpolation.
+This project implements a simplified version of **Secret Sharing** algorithm using Lagrange interpolation.
 The goal is to decode a secret value (constant term 'c') from a set of encoded polynomial points provided in JSON format.

 ## Table of Contents
 - [Introduction](#introduction)